-Nekton - Wikipedia Nekton or necton (from the Ancient Greek: νηκτόν, romanized: nekton, lit 'to swim') is any aquatic organism that can actively and persistently propel itself through a water column (i e swimming) without touching the bottom
+Nekton - Wikipedia Nekton or necton (from the Ancient Greek: νηκτόν, romanized: nekton, lit 'to swim') is any aquatic organism that can actively and persistently propel itself through a water column (i e swim) without touching the bottom

 Nekton – Types, Examples, and Diagram - Science Facts Nektons are marine organisms that can swim and move independently of moving water Apart from some mollusks and crustaceans, most nektons are vertebrates Some examples of nektonic organisms are whales, fish, reptiles, and birds They live at all depths of the ocean Most live closer to the surface due to the presence of food